European Inspired DIY Garden Walkway

 Add Marble Landscaping Rocks

 Once all of the large stones were placed where I wanted them, and/or the boys would no longer move them for me, we started dumping the bags of white marble chips in the open spaces between the stones and the bricks.
 We ended up using 15 bags at $4.47 each.
-That is including the rock garden in front of the she shed as well.
+That includes the rock garden in front of the she shed as well.

 We filled in the “porch” and created rock gardens on either side.
 I added 3 Blue Rug Junipers on the larger side.
 They will spread out and cover the ground oner time with a beautiful blue-green color.